Matilda McCrear: Life

-After the abolition of slavery in 1865, McCrear (who first took the surname of Creagh) continued to work as a sharecropper in Alabama with her mother and sister.
-She never married but, according to her grandson, had 14 children with a white German-born man.
+After the abolition of slavery in 1865, McCrear (who first took the surname of Creagh) continued to work as a sharecropper in Alabama with her relatives.
+She never married, but, according to her grandson, had 14 children with a white German-born man.
 She changed her name from Creagh to McCrear.

-In her seventies, she made a legal claim for compensation for her enslavement, which was dismissed.
+In her seventies, McCrear made a legal claim for compensation for her enslavement, which was dismissed.
 According to Durkin, she appears to have continued to have worn her hair in a traditional Yoruba style all her life.

-She died in Selma, Dallas County, Alabama, aged 83.
+In January 1940, McCrear fell ill after a stroke.
+She died January 13 in Selma, Dallas County, Alabama, aged 83.

 Prior to the publication of Durkin's research in 2020, McCrear's contemporary Redoshi (c.
 1848 – 1937) was thought to be the last living survivor of the Clotilda and of the transatlantic slave trade.